wazo-platform/wazo-doc/source/api_sdk/rest_api/agentd/api.rst

 17.05
 -----

-* The pause resource has an optional reason pause
+* Add an optional `reason` field to the body of the pause resource.

   * POST /agents/by-number/{agent_number}/pause